ALI-AL-MARJANI/RAG-Project/README.md

 ## Main Features

 - **Fully on-premise RAG**
-  No external API calls.
   All embedding, retrieval and generation run locally.

 - **Document ingestion pipeline**
   Parsing and cleaning of PDFs / text reports, with metadata extraction and simple structure analysis.